radiasoft/jupyter_rs_radia/README.md

 RadiaViewer allows users to render a magnet geometry and solve for its fields in a self-contained widget.
 The rendering is done by the VTK.js library.

+**NOTE**: The current build requires jupyterlab 2.1.0 and jupyterlab-server 1.2.0.

 Installation
 ------------